lsst-dm/daf_butler_migrate/doc/lsst.daf.butler_migrate/migrations/datasets.rst

 The ``datasets`` tree has two branches:

-- ``datasets-ByDimensionsDatasetRecordStorageManager`` which is the older implementation of the manager using integer dataset IDs, this managet class was removed from the code starting with ``w_2023_10``.
+- ``datasets-ByDimensionsDatasetRecordStorageManager`` which is the older implementation of the manager using integer dataset IDs, this manager class was removed from the code starting with ``w_2023_10``.
 - ``datasets-ByDimensionsDatasetRecordStorageManagerUUID`` which is the new implementation using UUIDs.

 The regular revision tree has migrations defined for all manager versions that have existed in our code, but only few of these migrations were actually implemented.